Development¶

 from the website. -

-Rust (Optional): unblob has an optional Rust extension for performance intensive processing.
+Rust (for unblob-native): unblob has a Rust extension for performance intensive processing.
 Building it is entirely optional and requires

 rustup